8 Popular Types of Daifuku Mochi Rice Cake

 Daifuku Mochi (大福餅)

-Since Daifuku Mochi is a casual inexpensive sweet commonly eaten in Japan as an afternoon snack with green tea, the treat can be bought at almost any supermarket and convenience store around the country.
+Since Daifuku Mochi is an inexpensive casual sweet commonly eaten in Japan as an afternoon snack with green tea, the treat is available at almost any supermarket and convenience store around the country.

 History